 By setting clear goals around your career, family, and personal well-being, we would meet to explore and chart your progress to living a more fulfilling life, as decided by you.
-Drawing on a range of evidence-based executive coaching strategies, we would work together to create and enhance the life you want.
+Drawing on a range of evidence-based coaching strategies, we would work together to create and enhance the life you want.

 Coaching can be conducted face-to-face or online.